Table Of Contents

 Cons:

-• Heavy recoil might challenge new shooters
+• Heavy recoil for inexperienced shooters

-• Weight can become noticeable during all-day hunts
+• Weight noticeable during long hunts

 Henry Long Ranger